hapijs/boom/API.md

 - `isServer` - convenience bool indicating status code >= 500.
 - `message` - the error message.
 - `typeof` - the constructor used to create the error (e.g. `Boom.badRequest`).
+  - Not available in `typescript` at this time.
+It will be revised later.
 - `output` - the formatted response.
 Can be directly manipulated after object construction to return a custom error response.
 Allowed root keys:
     - `statusCode` - the HTTP status code (typically 4xx or 5xx).